HONEYSUCKLE + ACRE CSA

 CSA NEWS

-Throughout the season expect a beautiful bounty of vegetables from our farm partners including The Bartees in Elmer, NJ, The Smith family in Williamstown, NJ, FarmerJawn in West Chester, PA, Plowshare Farms in Pipersville, and of course from us at Black Sheep Farm by Honeysuckle Projects.
+Throughout the season expect a beautiful bounty of vegetables from our farm partners including The Bartees in Alliance, NJ, The Smith family in Williamstown, NJ, FarmerJawn in West Chester, PA, Plowshare Farms in Pipersville, and of course from us at Black Sheep Farm by Honeysuckle Projects.

 COMMUNITY SIGN-UPS